Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/spatial_understanding.md

 1. In the Unity Scene, select `Mixed Reality Toolkit`
 2. On the `Inspector`, check the `Spatial Awareness->Enable Spatial Awareness System` checkbox
 3. Set the `Spatial Awareness System Type` to `MixedRealitySpatialAwarenessSystem`
-4. Set the profile to `IsarXRSDKSpatialAwarenessSystemProfile`
+4. Set the profile to `HololightStreamSpatialAwarenessSystemProfile`

 ## Additional information